wyattscarpenter/unsong-book-fetcher/README.md

 ## Testing

 test_ebook_hash.py tests get_unsong.py for regressions, as best it can.
 It does this using file hashing.
+TODO: this test code is pretty good right now, but I'm making a lot of changes to the epub so the hardcoded file hashes may be much out of date.

 ## lcs.py